mohammadabidhafiz1294/physics-note/PHYSICS/4 Y/403 Nuclear & Particle Physics/Particle Physics I & II.md

 These discrete symmetries form the foundation for classifying and understanding particle interactions, and their violations reveal deep connections between matter and antimatter in the universe.

 ### Discuss parity violation of Beta-decay with experimental evidence.
-Based on the comprehensive information in my files, I can now provide a detailed explanation of parity violation in beta decay with experimental evidence.

 ##### Theoretical Prediction

 In 1956, the Chinese theoretical physicists **Tsung-Dao Lee and Chen-Ning Yang** proposed a revolutionary idea: unlike strong and electromagnetic interactions, there was no experimental proof that parity was conserved in weak interactions.
 They suggested that the weak force might violate parity and proposed a crucial test: observing whether the direction of emitted particles in beta decay depends on a pseudoscalar quantity (like helicity).